mercure-imaging/mercure/docs/quickstart.rst

 Quick Start
 ===========

 If you want to try out mercure or setup a development environment, you can easily install mercure on your computer via Vagrant, which is an open-source tool for automatically creating and provisioning virtual machines.
 First, install `VirtualBox <https://virtualbox.org/>`_ on your computer.
 Afterwards, download `Vagrant <https://vagrantup.com/>`_ and install it.
-This should work on Windows, Mac, and Linux systems.
+This should work on Windows, Intel-based Mac, and Linux systems.

 .. important:: This way of installing mercure is only suited for testing or development purpose.
 If you want to install mercure for production use, follow the instructions in the Installation section.

+.. note:: These instructions work for Apple Mac computers with Intel CPUs, but not for the newer Macs with M1/M2/M3 (ARM) processors.
+The :doc:`Advanced Topics <../advanced>` section contains instructions for running mercure on ARM-based Macs.

 Open a terminal shell and checkout the mercure repository by calling
 ::